wzulfikar/lifelog/README.md

 #Life Log

 Sometimes, I want to share things.
-Workplace, learning process, life as developer, personal stuff, etc.
+Workplace, learning process, life as developer, personal stuffs, etc.

 Well, actually what I really wanted is to leave legacy.
 Because `“You Only Live Once”` 😁